Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 No one can complete your assignment for you.
 When you fail to complete your assignment, it is left undone.

 You will have to give up something to complete your assignment.
-Moses had to give up tending sheep for go on the assignment God gave him to deliver the slaves out of Egypt.
+Moses had to give up tending sheep to go on the assignment God gave him to deliver the slaves out of Egypt.

 Attempting to complete an assignment that is not of God will be like trying to put a square peg in a round hole.
 It just cannot be done.